BeeChains/ancientmanuscripts/README.md

 You can email me here [bthespirit@protonmail.com](https://protonmail.com) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy to the Universe

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+These are TLD blockchain domains built from the foundation up [bhandshake domain](https://beechains.github.io/bhandshake) from the creators.

 Check out some of our vibes!!! [bthespirit](https://bthespirit.bandcamp.com/) for more details.